MonowarShoz/Expense-Planner-app-using-flutter/README.md

 # Expense-Planner-app-using-flutter
-User can adds new expenses and deletes the expenses it shows the updated charts
+User can adds new expenses and deletes the expenses. it shows the updated charts.